MaissonTi/express-sequelize-jwt-crud/README.md

 # Pre-requisites ( Optional )
 - Docker with Postgres ( docker run --name database -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres )
-- Insomnia ( https://insomnia.rest/download/ ) `Existe a file JSON para importe in project`
+- Insomnia ( https://insomnia.rest/download/ ) `There is a JSON file to import in insomnia.`

 # Usage
 - To begin with, the following steps should be followed: